elolab/ASA/README.md

 The consensus-reference tree is generated using the `/opt/asa/create_con_ref_tree.R` script.
 Modify the paths in this file to point to the correct locations

 `/opt/asa/phylotool.py` processes the consensus-reference tree and reports the species mapping.
 Furthermore, a note is made if the mapping is within the cross-genera cutoff.
-If the cutoff is exceeded, then the mapping is not too confdent, since it is possibly mapped to the wrong genera.
+If the cutoff is exceeded, then the mapping is not too confident, since it is possibly mapped to the wrong genera.

 ## Appendix